adiazcayeros/covid19mexico/README.md

 ![CFR Logit Estimates](/covidmexJune11.jpg)

 Many health interventions save lives.
-It is imporant to note that while the inclusion of hospitalization (instead of ambulatory care), being admitted in the ICU or intubation and having a clinical diagnosis of pneumonia all are associated with a larger CFR, this does not mean that there is a causal relationship.
+It is important to note that while the inclusion of hospitalization (instead of ambulatory care), being admitted in the ICU or intubation and having a clinical diagnosis of pneumonia all are associated with a larger CFR, this does not mean that there is a causal relationship.
 More likely these are selection effects.
 Intubation and ICU care are not very common in the dataset.
 Hence the extreme example of a seriously ill patient may not be estimated with as much precision as the other correlates.

 ![CFR by Sector Grave](/SectorGrave14.png)